SB1383 Business Requirements - Public Works

 Contact your waste hauler:

-The SB 1383 regulations do allow customers to self-haul their recycling and organics waste, if they follow certain rules.
-Entities that self-haul their organic waste must show proof of their program.
-See "Self-hauling Details" in the section below for additional information.
+SB 1383 regulations do allow customers to self-haul their recycling and organics waste, but they must show proof of their program.

 Provide Ongoing Education